Potato Sector Development for Emerging Markets (2023)

 A historically important staple food, potatoes are gaining traction as a crop that also offers income opportunities for food processors and agribusinesses.
 The demand for potato food products in the developing world is increasing, and with that the number of people consuming potatoes worldwide.
 Potatoes have the potential to feed even more people in the future.
 In this course, we explore this potential, by covering the complete (seed) potato chain.
 We give insight into the latest developments in the potato sector and address the role of various stakeholders.

 Key course learnings include:

-- In-depth knowledge on seed potato production systems and their application in different agro ecological conditions in the world;
+- In-depth knowledge of seed potato production systems and their application in different agro-ecological conditions in the world;

-- Broad expertise on potato varieties, breeding and variety testing (DUS and VCU).
+- Broad expertise in potato varieties, breeding and variety testing (DUS and VCU).
 Quality aspects of seed potatoes;

 - Understanding the importance of crop rotation in emerging economies;

 - Attention to the legal aspects of seed potatoes (PBR, phytosanitary regulations);

 - The importance of harvest, storage and grading methods and pre-planting tuber treatment;

 - An introduction to potato value chains & the business of potatoes along the value chain;